tobiasunterhauser/azure-ai-foundry-agents-workshop/Hands-On Hacking Session 1/readme.md

----
-lab:
-    title: 'Hands-On Hack: AI Foundry SDK'
-    description: 'Take your first steps in developing AI agents by exploring the Azure AI Agent service in the Azure AI Foundry portal.'
----

 # Hands-On Hack Session 1: AI Foundry & SDK

 In this exercise, you use the Azure AI Agent service in the Azure AI Foundry portal to create a simple agentic workflow.